helcioItiyama/Foodfy/README.md

 Therefore, access control for users and administrators is done through a login system.

 Users without registration can only view the list and details of recipes and chefs.
-However, if he wanted to create a recipe, he will be redirected to the login page.
+However, if they wanted to create a recipe, they will be redirected to the login page.

 There are two buttons on the login page: